 CARA provides an ISVA service to adults, young people and children who have been victims of sexual violence from across mid and North Essex.

 Most of our ISVA clients are referred to CARA through the Police or the Sexual Assault Referral Centre (SARC), using our online referral form.

 #BreakTheSilence Film Campaign

-CARA also provides an advocacy service for our clients, providing practical support to victims of sexual violence on, for example, financial, legal and housing issues.
+CARA offers an advocacy service to our clients, providing practical support to victims of sexual violence on, for example, financial, legal and housing issues.

 If you have reported or are considering reporting to the police and would like ISVA support, you can refer yourself to our ISVA service using our online self-referral form, or you can telephone us on